ndaniele/ndaniele.github.io/_posts/2017-05-29-my_fresh_breadth-first.markdown

 **THE MORNING AFTER**

-The next morning I was looking over the code I wrote and trying to think how I could refactor all that extra logic to make it less ugly.
+The next morning I was looking over the code I wrote and trying to think how I could refactor all that extra logic to make it less cluttered.
 So I deleted a line...

 ...and then another line...

 Then I read my code again from top to bottom and realized that the lines I had been so quick to include the night before were already accounted for within the logic of the While loop!!

-So, while I was manually looping and re-looping for each possible condition, the while loop was also doing this same logic for me.
+So, while I was manually looping and re-looping for each possible condition, the *While Loop* was also doing this same logic for me.
 (Which explains some of the oddly long *console.log(current)* statements I kept getting).

 I realized, that the power of this breadth first search algorithm is in its ability to deal with multiple scenarios (array of nested arrays, array of nested objects, array of objects containing nested arrays, array of arrays containing nested objects containing arrays…. etc)

-I also fully understood the mechanism that the algorithm uses to be so efficient. it searches **BREADTH FIRST**. looking across the given array, before going down into it’s nested children.
+I also fully understood the mechanism that the algorithm uses to be so efficient.
+It searches **BREADTH FIRST**.
+Looking across the given array, before going down into it’s nested children.

 This abstracts away all the issues with nesting that I was trying to account for with my extra (and very non-DRY and ugly) code.
 By popping each element or value into a *Next* array, Breadth-First reduces all nested values into a flat array, and then simply checks to see if the criteria function returns true for any of those arguments!